puppetlabs/puppetlabs-inifile/REFERENCE.md

 Valid values: `true`, `false`

 Set to true if your subsettings don\'t have values and you want to use exact matches to determine if the subsetting exists.
-See MODULES-2212

 Default value: `false`